spinnaker/spinnaker.github.io/guides/tutorials/codelabs/azure-vmss-source-to-prod/index.md

   * Click **Save Changes**

-## 5. Test it out
+## 5. Trigger your pipeline

-In this step you will try out the pipeline that you have just build.
+In this step you will try out the pipeline that you have just built.

-1. Got to [Jenkins](http://localhost:8080) and launch a new build of the "Sample Aptly Job" like you did in the [*Configure Jenkins* section](#1-configure-jenkins).
-After some minutes, you should see your pipeline running.
+1. Go to [Jenkins](http://localhost:8080) and start a new build of the "Sample Aptly Job" like you did in the [*Configure Jenkins* section](#1-configure-jenkins).
+You should see your Spinnaker pipeline running soon after your Jenkins job finishes.

-   You can also click on *Start Manual Execution* on your pipeline.

 1. Navigate to the [PIPELINES](http://localhost:9000/#/applications/codelab/executions) tab
 1. Click on *Details* to get more information about the status of your deployment